CoreKeeperMods/CoreLib/CoreLib/Submodules/Component/README.md

 # Usage
 Make sure to add `[CoreLibSubmoduleDependency(nameof(ComponentModule))]` to your plugin attributes.
 This will load the submodule.

-## Using Mod versions of EntityManager methods
+## Using Mod versions of ECS methods
 Type `ECSExtensions` contains a number of extension methods that behave very similarly to those found in `EntityManager`.
 However they will work on ANY type that is a valid ECS component, including modded ones.
 These can be used as follows:
 ```csharp
 EntityManager entityManager = world.EntityManager;